In the end of the Get Smart episode "The Not So Great Escape", Control agents whistle the theme song as they leave the Kaos prison camp.

 When Dr. Swann (former Superman actor Christopher Reeve, of course) tells Clark he's from a place called Krypton — this being the first time the name is mentioned, a few years into the series — we suddenly hear one of the fanfares from the Reeves movie series.

-One episode of the Granada series The Adventures of Sherlock Holmes ends with Holmes beginning to play the series' theme tune on his violin.
+One episode of The Adventures of Sherlock Holmes ends with Holmes beginning to play the series' theme tune on his violin.

 In "Fascination" in the third season of Star Trek: Deep Space Nine, Odo conducts a bajoran band playing a hardly recognizable version of the theme song.